attarmau/CS5224-Cloud-Computing-Project/README.md

 # CS5224 LLM Cloud Computing Project
-This project aims to provide a useful tool for AWS users to ensure that their security groups are properly configured and that no sensitive services are exposed to the public internet by scanning an Amazon Web Services (AWS) account for open security groups using Python and the AWS bedrock. https://docs.aws.amazon.com/bedrock/latest/userguide/agents-how.html
+This project aims to create an agent that queries a Bedrock Agent, with the query logic implemented in a Cargo Lambda Rust function. https://docs.aws.amazon.com/bedrock/latest/userguide/agents-how.html

 Here are the steps that this tool could follow: